cedric-h/linear-webgl/README.md

 - Higher level abstractions [suffer from performance issues](benchmarks.slaylines.io)

-- Lower level abstractions like [picogl](https://tsherif.github.io/picogl.js/), [twgl](https://twgljs.org/) and [regl](https://regl-project.github.io/regl/) hardly offer enough to be worth the marginally larger bundle size. (coming in at 67k, 52k, and 86k respectively ... [i fit a minimal minecraft clone in under 96kb](https://github.com/cedric-h/cedcraft) and [you should really only send 650kb max, ever](https://infrequently.org/2024/01/performance-inequality-gap-2024/))
+- Lower level abstractions like [picogl](https://tsherif.github.io/picogl.js/), [twgl](https://twgljs.org/) and [regl](https://regl-project.github.io/regl/) hardly offer enough to be worth the marginally larger bundle size. (coming in at 67k, 52k, and 86k respectively ... [i fit a minimal minecraft clone in under 96kb](https://github.com/cedric-h/cedcraft) and [you should really only block on the loading of 650kb max, ever](https://infrequently.org/2024/01/performance-inequality-gap-2024/))

 WebGPU will be nice, but [I've been waiting for it since 2018](https://github.com/cedric-h/stockRPG/blob/master/src/wgpu/game_renderer.rs).
 It's only just been rolled out in a single browser, it will be forever before it makes it to low-end mobile devices, and that's where performance (and therefore clever graphics programming) matters the most.